markokraemer/OACE/framework.md

 ## General Introduction
 General Problem with building really capable AI Agents right now:
-- GPT-4 is superior to humans https://lifearchitect.ai/iq-testing-ai/.
-Let GPT-4 operate in the right context and with the given executive abilities and it will be more capable than you, executing your tasks at higher precision.
-What GPT-4 is missing is an cognitive architecture to make use of its 'intelligence'.
+- GPT-4 is superior to humans.
+Let GPT-4 operate in the right context and with the given executive abilities, and it will be more capable than you, executing your tasks with higher precision.
+What GPT-4 is missing is a cognitive architecture to make use of its 'intelligence'.
-- Contextualisation is a big problem.
-An Agent-self´s model, its current objective context, its world context, its project context, its broader context of interaction.
-The agent has to understand everything from small to big at every step when its needed.
+- Contextualization is a big problem.
+An Agent's model, its current objective context, its world context, its project context, its broader context of interaction.
+The agent has to understand everything from small to big at every step when it's needed.
-- The agents has to have the abilities to actually interact and implements its work.
-Iterate on it, now that it created past versions of work.
+- The agent has to have the abilities to actually interact and implement its work.
+Iterate on it, not give single output results.
+We should be benchmarking AI (Agents) based on their general multi-step capabilities to operate and not on single-shot results.

 The core challenges associated with building the Autonomous AI Developer:
 - Working with various, vastly different codebases at scale.
-Being able to comprehend any codebase, any size, any tech stack and find the right, relevant contents to edit at a time.
-Being able to work in everything from js, ts, python, rust, c++ to cobol and assembly.
-An agnostic system that can contextualise any codebase.
+Being able to comprehend any codebase, any size, any tech stack, and find the right, relevant contents to edit at a time.
+Being able to work in everything from JavaScript, TypeScript, Python, Rust, C++, COBOL, and assembly.
+An agnostic system that can contextualize any codebase.
 Understand it like a developer, navigate it like a developer.
-- Having an actual environment and abilities to write the code, run the code & deployment, navigate the code, navigate logs basically the IDE & Deployment // Dev environment & make sense of them contextually.
+- Having an actual environment and abilities to write the code, run the code & deployment, navigate the code, navigate logs basically as the IDE & Deployment // Dev environment & make sense of them contextually.
 - Generating valid code.
-Actual challenge to generate valid working code is iteration.
-That said the challenge is creating test methods that can validate if the works correctly, rather than just generating the code.
+The actual challenge to generate valid working code is iteration.
+That said, the challenge is creating test methods that can validate if the code works correctly, rather than just generating the code.
 What are the right testing methods to ensure we generate valid code?
 - Assembling context in a way that the AI understands what it is, where it is, what it should do next, how it should do it, what it already did.
-What, Where, Who, Why. -> Creating the bigger picture to create a comprehensive understanding at every step in the process. // -> The Agent´s Self that can comprehend and execute, that can think autonomously to solve an objective.
+What, Where, Who, Why. -> Creating the bigger picture to create a comprehensive understanding at every step in the process. // -> The Agent's Self that can comprehend and execute, that can think autonomously to solve an objective.

 When humans conduct problem solving it can be dissected into a generalised approach:
 1. Goal Identification: Identifying the objective or desired outcome.